zjoasan/Virtual-Display-Driver/README.md

 5. Open up a powershell terminal and input this:
 6.  ```pnputil /enum-drivers```
-6. Locate iddsampledriver.inf, there might be multiple pages of text.
+7. Locate iddsampledriver.inf, there might be multiple pages of text.
 Make a note of the "published name", it's often unique for your system, but might look like "oem139.inf"
-7.  ```pnputil /delete-driver oem139.inf```
+8.  ```pnputil /delete-driver oem139.inf```
-(8. If you still get multiple displays after uninstall, try to repeat uninstall procedure in safemode.)
+9. (If you still get multiple displays after uninstall, try to repeat uninstall procedure in safemode.)

 ## HDR Support Now Available for Windows 11 22H2+